 Philadelphia Flyers Hall of Famer Bobby Clarke drew Team Canada to within a goal with just under 12 minutes left to play, but that was as close as they would get.
-The Soviet Union ran away with Game 1, 7-3, after getting three straight goals from Boris Mikhailov, Zimin and Alexander Yakushev.
+The Soviet Union ran away with Game 1, 7-3, after getting three straight goals from Boris Mikhailov, Zimin, and Alexander Yakushev.

 Canada Cup Kicks Off in Ottawa

 The biggest difference in this tournament from the Summit Series was that players did not have to be exclusively in the NHL to participate.
 This meant Bobby Hull was included after being left out four years earlier because he left to play in the World Hockey Association (WHA).
-Bobby Orr, who sat out the Summit Series with a knee injury, is also on Canada’s roster.
+Bobby Orr, who sat out the Summit Series with a knee injury, was also on Canada’s roster.

 Broda Tops Hall of Fame Class

 On Sept.
 2, 1967, the Hockey Hall of Fame opened its doors to four more members.
-Goaltender Turk Broda, who won five Stanley Cups during his 14-season career with the Maple Leafs, headlines the induction class.
+Goaltender Turk Broda, who won five Stanley Cups during his 14-season career with the Maple Leafs, headlined the induction class.

 Odds & Ends